 Ukoliko vam treba mir ili samo odmak, Vela Luka je mjesto za vas.

-2. TEPLUŠ Beach Teplus is one of the beaches in Rukavac and very popular among locals.
-You can access it very easily from Rukavac, just follow the signs for Diamond Beach – Lounge Bar / Fish & Wine House.
-There is a 200-300 m dirt road, which ends with a parking right above the beach.
+Beach Teplus is one of the beaches in Rukavac and very popular among locals.
+You can access it very easily from Rukavac There is a 200-300 m dirt road, which ends with a parking right above the beach.

-It is a soft white pebbles beach, with some natural shade, so it is great for children.
-If you don’t find a place to chill under the pine tress, Diamond Beach Bar offers sun chairs under fake palm tree.
-There you can also find bar refreshments, ice creams and great food & wine.
-Bar and restaurant are separated, so you can just have a coffee there, you are not obligated to eat, but we recommend that you do plan a lunch there.
+It is a soft white pebbles beach, with some natural shade, so it is children friendly.
+There is a restaurant at the beach where you can find refreshments, ice creams and food & wine.
+The food is very expensive but not really good so my advice is bring your own food & snacks.
 They also rent stand up paddle boards, kayaks and pedaling cars, so you can spend your entire day on this beach.
 Pro tip: come in the morning.
 The beach is sunny since early morning, making it an ideal place to have a coffee and dive your head in the blue sea before the afternoon rush of people.

 With slightly older children, take a peek at the natural lobster house located on the cliffs on the right side of the beach.
 The lobster catcher is no longer used so you can jump into it and dive trough it to the open sea.